Swanage and Studland Bay Water Safety Partnership

-- New standardised incident recording form and creation of a central database that is held by the Marine Police for all partners to directly report incidents.
+- Standardised incident recording form and creation of a central database that is held by the Marine Police for all partners to directly report incidents.

-- New signage at both Studland and Swanage with clear maps and information.
+- Signage at both Studland and Swanage with clear maps and information.

-- New water safety leaflets for users of jet skis and small motorised boats – with clear key messages.
+- Water safety leaflets for users of jet skis and small motorised boats – with clear key messages.